 Download & Other Tools

-- Footnote: This is a point-in-time, unduplicated count of children under the supervision of county welfare departments and excludes cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
-U.S. totals reflect children in foster care as of Sept.
-30 each year.
+- Footnote: U.S. data reflect children/youth, of all ages, in foster care on September 30 of each year.
+Some states allow children to remain in the foster care system until their 18th birthday while other states have age limits that extend a few years beyond this.
+Rates for 1998 and 1999 are not available.
+Data represent a point-in-time, unduplicated count of children under the supervision of county welfare departments and exclude cases under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 children/youth in foster care.
 N/A means that data are not available.

 - Measures of Foster Care on Kidsdata.org